alexkasema/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 * You must use document.querySelector to select the HTML tag
 * You can’t use the jQuery API
-* Note: Your script must be imported from the <head> tag, not at the end of the HTML
+ Note: Your script must be imported from the <head></head> tag, not at the end of the HTML
+## 101-script.js
+A JavaScript script that adds, removes and clears LI elements from a list when the user clicks